 - the working conditions are clean and tempered,

 - there is a well-catered cafeteria (that everyone from the chairmen to factory workers eat in!),

-- wages are paid consistently,
+- competitive and fair wages are paid consistently,

 - maximum weekly hours are strictly regulated,

 - and employees are guaranteed vacation and sick days every year.